kyrofa/design/articles/ros2_policy_generation.md

 	  keys can be generated for all nodes, and a profile can be statically generated that covers the access required by the entire launch file.

+The ideal scenario is to make creating both the keys and the policy as easy as possible on the end user.
+A few different pieces of information are necessary in order to meet this goal:

+1. Knowledge of all nodes (and their packages) involved in the system
+2. Knowledge of which parameter/topic/service/action each node requires, and the type of access required

+Let's begin with (2).
+The exported package interface we just discussed provides most of this information but there's an important function for which we haven't accounted: remapping.
+Remapping happens at a higher level than where the DDS permissions are applied.
+In other words, the policy needs to reflect the expected communications of the system _post-remap_, or any remapping will be met by a denial.

+As it happens, the solution is the same as the solution for (1): a launch file.
+A launch file nicely describes the entire system: all nodes required (and their packages), as well as any remapping that need to be applied.

+Assuming that all nodes in the launch file have an accurate interface exported for it, it's a simple matter for the end user to generate both the keys and the policy required for a given launch file:

+1. Ensure a keystore has been generated: `ros2 security create_keystore <keystore path>`
+2. Generate the keys and policy required for the launch file: `ros2 security secure_launch_file <keystore path>, <launch file path>`

 [dds_security]: https://www.omg.org/spec/DDS-SECURITY/1.1/PDF